codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 ### Upgrade Codefresh CLI
 The Codefresh CLI automatically self-checks its version against the online version, and if a newer version is available, prints a banner with the details.

-You can upgrade to a specific version, an older version, if you so require, or download the latest version to an output folder to upgrade at your convenience.
+You can upgrade to a specific version (currently to the previous version only), if you so require, or download the latest version to an output folder to upgrade at your convenience.

 * Do any of the following: